River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 }
 ```

-### Step 3 — If altering special items like MaxWorkers, include a refresh note or a controlled restore strategy
+### Step 3 — For special items like workers, add a controlled restore strategy (marker)
 If you scale workers, it’s possible to:
-- store what you applied (create a marker component), and
+- store what you applied (marker component), and
-- only restore if the current values still match your marker (prevents stomping another mod’s changes).
+- only restore if the current values still match the marker (prevents stomping another mod’s changes).

-This is exactly why marker components exist.
+- consider one-shot apply (ex: setting change) and not per-frame (bad for performance)

+---

+### How to verify in-game (quick)
+Use Scene Explorer mod (entity inspector) and typically CTRL+E and click on any building:
+- PrefabBase authoring (source-of-truth baseline)
+- Prefab entity (`PrefabData` entity on any crematorium: `WorkplaceData`, `DeathcareFacilityData`, etc.)
+- Placed building instance (`WorkProvider`, plus anything else)

 ---